 4.4 Planning for the management of project risks

 Where possible, the entity’s risk management framework should be used for undertaking the risk assessment.
-This is likely to result in the risk ratings and treatment plan being prepared in a manner and format that is consistent with other risk assessments reviewed by the audit committee, the CFO or other senior officers.
+This is likely to result in the risk ratings and treatment plan being prepared in a manner and format that is consistent with other risk assessments reviewed by the audit committee, the CFO and/or other senior officers.

 4.4.1 Prioritising development activities to mitigate risks